infinum/secrets_cli/README.md

 Example of the `.secrets`:

     ---
-    :secrets_file: config/application.yml   # file where your secrets are kept, depending on your environment gem (figaro, dotenv, etc)
+    :secrets_file: config/application.yml   # Required; file where your secrets are kept, depending on your environment gem (figaro, dotenv, etc)
-    :secrets_storage_key: rails/my_project/ # vault 'storage_key' where your secrets will be kept.
+    :secrets_storage_key: rails/my_project/ # Required; vault 'storage_key' where your secrets will be kept.
+    development:                            # Any configuration can be nested under environment
+      :vault_addr: https://myvault.com      # Optional; vault url (default: VAULT_ADDR environment variable)

 ### Policies